fghaas/openstack-intro/markdown/what.md

 So that's what a cloud computing company does.
-Runs a large number of servers, shoulders all the initial expense and the upkeep and maintenance, and then just sells virtual machines — effectively *computing time-slices* to customers.
+Runs a large number of servers, shoulders all the initial expense and the upkeep and maintenance, and then just sells virtual machines — effectively *computer time-slices* — to customers.
 And very frequently, that's a much, much cheaper way for the individual customer to run systems.
 It's a very basic principle of economics called [economies of scale](https://en.wikipedia.org/wiki/Economies_of_scale): as the